 One of H.P.B.'s last gift's to us, The Voice of the Silence is a devotional classic of great spiritual significance.
 Muriel Daw's Companion renders the 'Voice' accessible to a modern audience - not as a substitute for the deep mysticism of the original, but as a tool for understanding.

-Our web site contains information about Theosophy, the ageless Ancient Wisdom, as contained in the writings of Theosophical Society co-founder Madame Helena Petrovna Blavatsky (1831 - 1891), and her Teachers.The site contains a comprehensive collection of the writings of Geoffrey Farthing (1909-2004), a co-founder of the Blavatsky Trust, and one of the foremost exponents of Blavatsky-Theosophy in recent times.
+Our web site contains information about Theosophy, the ageless Wisdom, as presented by the Mahatmas (also called adepts or Masters) and contained in the writings of Theosophical Society co-founder Madame Helena Petrovna Blavatsky (1831 - 1891).

-Theosophy, a recent recapitulation of the ancient wisdom tradition, is a body of teachings and doctrines (having consistency with that disseminated by the founders of the modern Theosophical Movement), explanatory of Universal Laws; Laws that establish the principle of Unity inherent in Nature and which are the basis of Universal Brotherhood.
-(Theosophy is a term also used to refer to the universal Ancient Wisdom underlying all religions, which can be found at their core when they are stripped of accretions, deletions, and superstitions.
-This is sometimes referred to as "divine wisdom" or the "ancient wisdom".)
+Theosophy is a recent recapitulation of the ancient wisdom tradition that has been disseminated by the founders of the modern Theosophical Movement.
+The teachings are explanatory of Universal Laws; Laws that establish the principle of Unity inherent in Nature and which are the basis of Universal Brotherhood.
+(Theosophy, as a term, can also used to refer to the universal Ancient Wisdom underlying all religions.)